How do I use an SD card with my Galaxy device?

 Setting up your SD card

 Many Samsung devices allow you to expand the storage space with an SD card.
-This is an easy and cost-efficient way to store more photos, apps, and files on your device.
 The size and maximum capacity of the SD you can use differs between devices and models.

 Devices with a fixed battery